MadhuriPortfolio/Excel-Repo/README.md

  ![image](https://github.com/user-attachments/assets/52f07dd2-43ed-45cf-8673-7b26dbff131c)
  ![image](https://github.com/user-attachments/assets/81faf160-119b-4dbe-b432-e60c2dec04b4)

-# Project 3: Using Pivot Tables
+# Project 3: Using Pivot Tables -
+Pivot Table is a great tool for summarizing and analyzing data in Excel.
+Here are some of the advantages of using Pivot Tables:
+* There is no need to use formulas in order to perform calculations.
+* We can perform complex calculations in a quick and simple way.
+* The summarized data is dynamic and can easily be applied to different sets of data

 This project used the Bike_Sales_Pivot dataset: Bike_Sales_Pivot.xlsx

 Here is the screen shot of the result: